-- Burns (severe) requiring acute care; if the burn could be cared for at home, it is not an exclusion. - 2 Acute Delirium. - 3 Acute Head Trauma/Traumatic Brain Injury in absence of a mental illness. - 4 Unstable fractures, open or closed and joint dislocations, acute, until reduced. - 5 Unstable seizure disorders. - 6 Bowel obstruction, requiring active treatment or medical observation. - 7 Acute Respiratory Distress. - 8 Acute drug intoxication, withdrawal, or high-risk for complicated withdrawal, including history of delirium tremens. - 9 Active GI bleed and/or active bleeding from other unknown sites. - Active TB; other infectious disease requiring isolation and/or treatment by IV antibiotics to be discussed by providers based on facility's ability to provide. - Intravenous fluids or IV antibiotics

-State Hospitals & CSUs are not a safe environment for managing intravenous fluids or IV antibiotics. - Draining wound, open, requiring daily complex wound care. - Vent and Trach patients excluded; other oxygen dependent patients based on facility's ability to provide care (e.g. BiPAP, CPAP at night, Oxygen Concentrator). - Tubes or drains, chest or abdominal, including ostomies (unless the individual provides their own ostomy care). - Hemodialysis patients excluded.
-Peritoneal dialysis patients based on facility's ability to safely manage patient. - 16 Individuals requiring hospice or end of life care. - 17 For Crisis Stabilization Units only: Durable medical equipment that is not able to be secured by CSU.
+Criteria for Exclusion 1 Burns (severe) requiring acute care; if the burn could be cared for at home, it is not an exclusion.
+2 Acute Delirium.
+3 Acute Head Trauma/Traumatic Brain Injury in absence of a mental illness.
+4 Unstable fractures, open or closed and joint dislocations, acute, until reduced.
+5 Unstable seizure disorders.
+6 Bowel obstruction, requiring active treatment or medical observation.
+7 Acute Respiratory Distress.
+8 Acute drug intoxication, withdrawal, or high-risk for complicated withdrawal, including history of delirium tremens.
+9 Active GI bleed and/or active bleeding from other unknown sites.
+10 Active TB; other infectious disease requiring isolation and/or treatment by IV antibiotics to be 11 discussed by providers based on facility's ability to provide.
+11 Intravenous fluids or IV antibiotics State Hospitals & CSUs are not a safe environment for managing intravenous fluids or IV antibiotics.
+12 Draining wound, open, requiring daily complex wound care.
+13 Vent and Trach patients excluded; other oxygen dependent patients based on facility's ability to provide care (e.g. BiPAP, CPAP at night, Oxygen Concentrator).
+14 Tubes or drains, chest or abdominal, including ostomies (unless the individual provides their own ostomy care).
+15 Hemodialysis patients excluded.
+Peritoneal dialysis patients based on facility's ability to safely manage patient.
+16 Individuals requiring hospice or end of life care.
+17 For Crisis Stabilization Units only: Durable medical equipment that is not able to be secured by CSU.

-MEDICAL EVALUATION GUIDELINES: Pediatric admission to All Psychiatric Hospitals and Units & Crisis Stabilization Units\
+MEDICAL EVALUATION GUIDELINES: Pediatric admission to All Psychiatric Hospitals and Units & Crisis Stabilization Units

-\Requests for further testing, without an agreement of medical necessity will require doctor-to doctor communication.
+\Requests for further testing, without an agreement of medical necessity will require provider-to provider communication.